L.A. Noire: Gameplay

 L.A.
-Noire is an action-adventure neo-noir crime game.
+Noire is an action-adventure game with neo-noir and crime genre elements.
 Played from a third-person perspective, the game is set in an open-world environment featuring Los Angeles in 1947.
 The player completes cases to progress through the story, fulfilling objectives in a generally linear order; as they roam the open world, the player can also complete optional street crimes—short, linear scenarios with set objectives—and collect items such as golden film reels, vehicles, novels, and golden records.
 (Note: The novels and golden records are exclusive to the Nintendo Switch, PlayStation 4, and Xbox One versions of the game.)
 The player can also discover multiple landmarks based on real monuments from Los Angeles in the 1940s.
 For most of the game, the player controls Cole Phelps, a Los Angeles Police Department (LAPD) patrolman who advances through the police department bureaus (desks) of Traffic, Homicide, Vice, and Arson; in some cases during the final desk, the player controls investigator Jack Kelso.
 The player has the option to play the game in black and white to imitate film noir.

 When interrogating witnesses and suspects, the player has the option to believe them, doubt them, or accuse them of lying.
 The options were enlarged in the Nintendo Switch (pictured) and virtual reality versions.

 While solving cases, the player discovers evidence, including information from non-player characters or physical clues found in or around crime scenes, locations of interest, or dead bodies; several pieces of physical evidence can be manipulated or further investigated to discover more information.
 When all key clues are discovered at a crime scene, the investigation music concludes.
 The player can also use telephones or gamewells to contact the police radio and access additional information.
 During cases, the player interrogates suspects and witnesses to discover information.
 When the interviewee responds, the player is given the option to either believe them, doubt them, or accuse them of lying.
 (Note: These options are presented as "Truth", "Doubt", and "Lie" in the PlayStation 3, Xbox 360, and Windows versions.
 They were changed to "Good Cop", "Bad Cop", and "Accuse" in the Switch, PlayStation 4, and Xbox One versions and The VR Case Files to reflect the player character's reaction.
 During development, the commands were originally "Coax", "Force", and "Lie".)
 If the player accuses them of lying, they must submit evidence to prove it.
 The player's in-game notebook is used to list evidence, locations, and people involved in the case, as well as to select questions during interrogations.